MSU Human Resources >> Benefits >> Dental >> Aetna Dental FAQs

 No. However, the plan would cover the contracted fee for conventional orthodontic applicants.
 The member would be responsible for their standard co-payment for the conventional appliance plus the difference between the contracted fee for the conventional appliance and the dentist's fee for the ceramic/clear/lingual/Invisalign appliance.

-The coverage for the first installation of removable dentures, and fixed bridgework is eligible if needed to replace one or more natural teeth that were removed while this policy was in force for a covered person.
+Coverage for the first installation of removable dentures and fixed bridgework are eligible, if needed, to replace one or more natural teeth that were removed while this policy was in force for a covered person.
 However, it is essential to note that the teeth should not be abutments to a partial denture, removable bridge, or fixed bridge installed during the prior five years.

-Pediatric dentists are specialists, but the Primary Care Dentist may directly refer to a participating Specialty dentist for consultation or problem-focused examination for children under age six if (a) the Primary dentist has documented at least one unsuccessful attempt to treat the child and (b) at least one of the following conditions is present: the child has an existing medical condition or is developmentally disabled; presents a behavioral management problem; has extensive tooth decay; or requires emergency care that is beyond the scope or ability of the primary care dentist.
+Pediatric dentists are specialists, but the Primary Care Dentist (PCD) may directly refer to a participating Specialty Dentist for consultation or problem-focused examination for children under age six if (a) the PCD has documented at least one unsuccessful attempt to treat the child and (b) at least one of the following conditions is present: the child has an existing medical condition or is developmentally disabled; presents a behavioral management problem; has extensive tooth decay; or requires emergency care that is beyond the scope or ability of the PCD.
 All other conditions or procedures not indicated must be pre-authorized by Aetna.
-This includes referrals for children age six or older with a medical condition, significant behavioral management problem, and severe tooth decay that may require referral to a Specialty Dentist.
+This includes referrals for children age six or older with a medical condition, a significant behavioral management problem, and severe tooth decay that may require referral to a Specialty Dentist.
 Only when the referral is authorized will the consultation be covered.

 No. Once the Primary Care Dentist (PCD) approves a referral to a contracted pediatric dentist, the child can continue to be treated by the pediatric dentist until the age of six without additional referrals from the PCD.

-In the event of an emergency and the Primary Care Dentist cannot see or treat a patient, the member must contact Aetna before being seen by another provider to authorize palliative treatment.
+In the event of an emergency, and the Primary Care Dentist (PCD) cannot see or treat a patient, the member must contact Aetna before being seen by another provider to authorize palliative treatment.
 Palliative treatment authorization may only be provided if the member indicates pain, swelling, and/or bleeding.

 ©